in Northern Bruce Peninsula

 Route A, from the South: Drive north for roughly 20 km north of Ferndale on Highway 6 to the Hamlet of Miller Lake, which is 2 km (1.25 miles) north of

 Route B, from the North or East: Dyers Bay Road, the main east-west road north of us, can be reached from Highway 6 20 km south of Tobermory, or from the East Road from Lion's Head and the Cape Chin area, or from the Hamlet of Dyers Bay.
 Brinkman's Road meets Dyers Bay Road just a few yards east of the junction with Highway 6.
-Voyageur Storytelling is 1.6 km (one mile) south of Dyers Bay Road.
+We are 1.6 km (one mile) south of Dyers Bay Road.
 Number 56 is on the left-hand (east) side.

 Be careful of some maps!
 They can contain errors.
 Highway 6, Brinkman's Road, and Lindsay Road 30 make a triangle.
 The Hamlet of Miller Lake lies at the southwest corner, Dyers Bay Road at the northern corner.
 The best map is the official Grey-Bruce Official Visitors Map.
 The Daytrip Companion published by Tobermory Press has an excellent map too.
 These maps can be obtained at any visitor centre and in many stores.